gussamer/lfot/README.md

     lfot meta fest -c | nextcommand
     ```

-- Increase buffer size for listing processes if you get exceed max buffer errors if you have too many members in metadata type, specify in Mbs, default is 10Mb
+- Increase buffer size for listing processes if you get exceed max buffer errors if you have too many members in a metadata type, specify in Mbs, default is 10Mb

     ```bash
     lfot meta fest -m 10